citusdata/citus_docs/develop/reference_ddl.rst

 .. code-block:: postgres

-   -- we'll store user emails case insensitively, so enable -- the "citext" data type on the coordinator and workers CREATE EXTENSION citext;
-   SELECT run_command_on_workers('CREATE EXTENSION citext;');
+   -- we're using the "text" column type here, but a real application -- might use "citext" which is available in a postgres contrib module

-   CREATE TABLE users ( email citext PRIMARY KEY );
+   CREATE TABLE users ( email text PRIMARY KEY );
    SELECT create_reference_table('users');

 In the course of time imagine that a few non-addresses get into the table.